aws-amplify/docs/android/push-notifications.md

     apply plugin: 'com.google.gms.google-services'
 	```

-2. Add the following to your project level :file:`build.gradle`.
+2. Add the following to your project level `build.gradle`.
 Make sure that you specify the `google` repository:

 	```groovy
     buildscript {